University of Indonesia: History

-The roots of UI date back to 1851.
+UI's origins date back to the School of Health Sciences and Vaccines (Opleiding van eleves voor de genees-en helkunde en vaccine) on 2 January 1849 based on a decree from the Governor of the Dutch East Indies.
 At that time, the colonial government of the Dutch East Indies established a school to train medical assistants.
-Training lasted for two years, and the graduates were certified to provide basic medical treatments.
-The degree conferred was Javanese Doctor, as the graduates were certified only to open their practice in the Dutch East Indies, especially Java.
-The program became more comprehensive; by 1864 it was expanded to three years.
-By 1875, the program of study had reached seven years and the graduates were entitled to the degree of Medical Doctor.
+Training lasted for two years, and the graduates were certified to perform basic medicine.
+Those graduates were awarded the title Javanese Doctor (Dokter Jawa) and were authorised to practice only within the Dutch East Indies, especially Java.
+The program became more comprehensive; in 1864 it was expanded to three years, and by 1875 it had reached seven years and the graduates were entitled to the degree of Medical Doctor.

 The next step came in 1898, when the Dutch East Indies government established a new school to train medical doctors, named STOVIA (School tot Opleiding van Inlandsche Artsen).
 A school building was opened in March 1902, in a building that is now the Museum of National Awakening.
 The prerequisite to enter STOVIA was roughly the equivalent of a junior high school diploma.
 The schooling took nine years, so it was a mix between high school and university education.
+Education at STOVIA lasted for 9 years: 3 years at junior high school level, three years at high school level, and three years at diploma level.
 Many STOVIA graduates later played important roles in Indonesia's national movement toward independence, as well in developing medical education in Indonesia.

 In 1924, the colonial government decided to open a new tertiary-level educational facility, the RHS (Rechts Hogeschool), to train civilian officers and servants.
 The RHS would later evolve into the Faculty of Law.
 In 1927, STOVIA's status was changed to that of a full tertiary-level institution and its name was changed to GHS (Geneeskundige Hogeschool).
 The GHS occupied the same main building and used the same teaching hospital as the current Faculty of Medicine.
-Many GHS alumni would later play roles in establishing Universitas Indonesia.
+Many GHS alumni would later play roles in establishing the University of Indonesia.